Join Noëlle and Tom Crowe on a domestic pilgrimage

 We cannot wait to lead you on this pilgrimage to the cradle of Catholicism in the 13 colonies.

-During Easter Week 2022, as the Church celebrates the Resurrection of Christ we will be visiting the sites where Catholics first came ashore, offered Mass, and established a haven in the English colonies.
+This July, as we celebrate the 250th anniversary of our nation’s Founding, we will be visiting the sites where Catholics first came ashore, offered Mass, and established a haven in the English colonies.

-And then over the next 150 years the battle for religious liberty — which those first settlers had thought they had left behind in the British Isles — raged within this region, only ending when the U.S. Constitution and Bill of Rights finally granted freedom of religion to all citizens.
+However, after this hopeful founding in 1634, Maryland saw 150 years of battles for religious liberty — a struggle which those first settlers had thought they had left behind in the British Isles.
+Not until the U.S. Constitution and Bill of Rights finally granted freedom of religion to all citizens did the struggle end.

 Prominent men and women stepped up to assert and defend religious liberty, and keep the faith alive on these shores: Margaret Brent, the Carroll family, and even George Washington!